-It can be hard to forgive someone who has hurt you; especially if they are not sorry for what they have done.
-The Lord’s Pray says ” forgive us our trespasses, As we forgive them that trespass against us.
-So we start from the premise that we also have fallen short and are in need of forgiveness.
+It can be hard to forgive someone who has hurt you, especially if they are not sorry for what they have done.
+The Lord’s Pray says, ” forgive us our trespasses, As we forgive them that trespass against us.
+So we start from the premise that we also have fallen short and need forgiveness.

 The Benefits of Forgiveness

-God commands us to forgive – There are times when we don’t want to forgive.
+- God commands us to forgive – There are times when we don’t want to forgive.
 Especially if we feel justified.
-God does not tell us to forgive if we feel like it, but to forgive because we have been forgiven.
-If we do not forgive others, our relationship with God is in jeopardy and our prayers will become hindered.
+God does not tell us to forgive if we feel like it but forgive because we have been forgiven.
+If we do not forgive others, our relationship with God is in jeopardy, and our prayers will become hindered.
 Mark 11:25-26

-Forgiving gives you the power of mercy – We all know that through the law of reciprocity, that we will reap what we sow.
-The bibles teaches that blessed are the merciful, for they shall receive mercy.
-This wisdom reminds us that we are not perfect and will at some time in life, will need to be forgiven also.
+- Forgiving gives you the power of mercy – We all know that we will reap what we sow through the law of reciprocity.
+The bibles teach that blessed are the merciful, for they shall receive mercy.
+This wisdom reminds us that we are not perfect and will, at some time in life, will need to be forgiven also.
 Matthew 5:7.

 Refusing to Forgive

 It negatively affects how we see things and how we act.
 Saul became threatened by David when David was hailed as a great warrior by the maidens.
-The bible says, that from that time forth Saul began to eye David.
-This is when anger and jealousy came into Saul’s heart and he desired David dead.
+The bible says that from that time forth, Saul began to eye David.
+This was when anger and jealousy came into Saul’s heart, and he desired David dead.
 1 Samuel 18:6-10.

 Prayer of Forgiveness (Pray in Faith no by how you feel)

 Father, I come to you in the name of Jesus.
 I thank you for the power that is in that name.
 I release forgiveness to ______________ for hurting me.
 I choose to no longer hold onto anger, bitterness, and hatred.
-Father as you have forgiven me I forgive and release forgiveness to __________.
-Continue to pray releasing forgiveness to all those who have hurt you.
-As you allow forgiveness to from you heart you will feel a fullness of God’s grace and love.
+Father, as you have forgiven me, I forgive and release forgiveness to __________.
+Continue to pray to release forgiveness to all those who have hurt you.
+As you allow forgiveness to your heart, you will feel a fullness of God’s grace and love.